 The books below are excellent guides to read, in addition to this post, to learn more about how children develop and learn to draw.
 There are also a couple of fun beginning drawing books with tutorials that kids can follow as they build their skills.

-FREE Directed Drawing Resource
+Grab a FREE Directed Drawing activity to try!

 Click the link below and get your free copy of the school bus Directed Drawing Mats!